pbuckles22/MinesweeperReinforcedLearning/docs/project_todo.md

 - **Quality**: All quality gates met

 ### 🎯 **Key Achievements**
-- **First-Move Safety**: Guaranteed safe first move with proper RL contract
+- **First-Move Safety**: (Removed) The first move can be a mine; there is no mine relocation.
+The environment is intentionally simple for RL.
 - **Curriculum Learning**: Progressive difficulty scaling from 4x4 to 20x35 boards
 - **Experiment Tracking**: Comprehensive metrics collection and persistence
 - **Model Evaluation**: Statistical analysis with confidence intervals